quadshot/opentickets-community/README.md

 1. [Using the Event Calendar](http://youtu.be/sq-sPkFxobc "Demonstrates the power of the calendar")
 1. For a full list of our Instructional Videos, visit [our website's videos page](http://opentickets.com/videos "OpenTickets.com Videos Page")

-# Basic Installation #
+# Installing the WordPress Plugin #

-These instructions are pretty universal, standard methods employed when you install any plugin.
+These instructions are pretty universal methods of installing any plugin.
 If you have ever installed one for your WordPress installation, you can probably skip this part.

 ## The below instructions assume that you have: ##